Madurai: Religious sites

-Meenakshi Amman Temple is a historic Hindu temple located on the south side of the Vaigai River in Madurai, which is one of the most prominent landmarks of the city.
+The Meenakshi Amman Temple is a historic Hindu temple located on the south side of the Vaigai River in Madurai, which is one of the most prominent landmarks of the city.
 It is dedicated to Parvati known as Meenakshi and her consort, Shiva as Sundareswarar.
 The complex houses 14 gopurams (gateway towers) ranging from 45–50 m in height, the tallest being the southern tower, 51.9 m high.
 There are also two golden sculptured vimana (shrines) over the sanctum of the main deities.
 The temple is a significant symbol for Tamils and has been mentioned since antiquity in Tamil literature, though the present structure was built between 1623 and 1655 CE.
 The temple attracts 15,000 visitors a day and around 25,000 during Fridays.
 There are an estimated 33,000 sculptures in the temple.

-Koodal Azhagar Temple is a historic Hindu temple located on the south side of the Vaigai River in Madurai, which is one of the most prominent landmarks of the city.
+The Koodal Azhagar Temple is a historic Hindu temple located on the south side of the Vaigai River in Madurai, which is one of the most prominent landmarks of the city.
 The temple is dedicated to Maha Vishnu.
 It has idols of the Navagraha (nine planet deities), which are otherwise found only in Shiva temples. the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desams dedicated to Vishnu, who is worshipped as Viyooga Sundarrajan, and his consort Lakshmi as Mathuravalli.
 A granite wall surrounds the temple, enclosing all its shrines.
 The temple has a five-tiered rajagopuram, the gateway tower.
-The temple is originally believed to be built by the Pandyas, with later additions by the Vijayanagara empire and Madurai Nayaks kings who commissioned pillared halls and major shrines of the temple during the 16th century.
+The temple is originally believed to be built by the Pandyas, with later additions by the Vijayanagara empire and the Madurai Nayaks kings who commissioned pillared halls and major shrines of the temple during the 16th century.